sbeitzel/svpb-music/README.md

 # Current Build Chain

-~~We have a small server which is running [TeamCity](https://www.jetbrains.com/teamcity/).
-Periodically, this checks for updates to the __master__ branch of this project.
-When it detects a change, it pulls the project and builds the binder.
-It then copies all the freshly built PDFs onto the band's Box folder.
-The TeamCity server also sends a notification to the `music` channel in the band's Slack group when a fresh build has completed.~~

-_In progress:_ TeamCity is a resource pig, requiring massive amounts of disk space as well as an external database.
-This is great for enterprise development teams doing multiple builds and development on multiple code bases, but it's overkill for what we're doing, here.
-We're working on reworking the tool chain so that what happens is, a commit pushed to Github will trigger a webhook on a build server which will run the appropriate Makefile (the one on the committed branch).
-Because Box is turning off support for WebDAV (for good reasons) and doesn't actually support Linux (for mystifying reasons) the way we get files up there is via [rclone](https://rclone.org).

-There's a webhook installed in Github so that when checkins happen to __master__ a notification gets sent to the `music` channel in the band's Slack group.
+Checkins to the Github project trigger a web hook on the build server; that creates a file on the build server that records the branch and commit details.
+There is a periodic job on the build server that looks for these files; when it finds one, it pulls the changes from Github, builds the binder, syncs the files to Box (via [rclone](https://rclone.org)) and sends a message to Slack.

 ## Setting Up A New Year

 1. create the new branch and push it to Github
-1. log in to the build server and, in the `repos` directory, clone the new branch: `git clone --single-branch --branch <year> https://github.com/sbeitzel/svpb-music.git`
+1. log in to the build server and, in the `repos` directory, clone the new branch:
+ `git clone --single-branch --branch <year> https://github.com/sbeitzel/svpb-music.git <year>`

 # Process and Tools

-~~We use the [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow to keep the tunes for this year separate from the tunes for next year.
-Next year's set/tune edits happen on the [develop](https://github.com/sbeitzel/svpb-music/tree/develop) branch while changes to the current tunes happen on [master](https://github.com/sbeitzel/svpb-music/tree/master).
-To make using this flow easy, I suggest the free tool, [Sourcetree](https://www.sourcetreeapp.com/), from Atlassian.~~

-_In progress:_ Each year's tunes are stored in a corresponding branch: 2019 tunes are in the 2019 branch, 2020 tunes are in the 2020 branch, etc. When we start making decisions about the next year's tunes, we create a new branch for the next year from the current year.
+Each year's tunes are stored in a corresponding branch: 2019 tunes are in the 2019 branch, 2020 tunes are in the 2020 branch, etc. When we start making decisions about the next year's tunes, we create a new branch for the next year from the current year.